Associate Professor Christina Reith

 BSc (Hons), MBChB (Hons), PhD, FRCP (Glasg.), FFPM

 - Honorary Consultant Physician, Pharmaceutical Medicine, Oxford University Hospitals NHS Foundation Trust

-Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree (with honours), when she was jointly awarded the Brunton Medal for the most distinguished graduate in medicine.
+Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree with honours.